Mickey Mouse universe: Pete

 Pete (also called Peg-Leg Pete or Black Pete among other names) is a large, overweight anthropomorphic cat.
 He is the most recurring antagonist in Mickey Mouse stories.
 He was first introduced in 1925 as a bear.
-His character ranges from a hardened criminal to an ethical menace : depending on the context, he is either Mickey's archenemy or a simple nuisance.
+His character ranges from a hardened criminal to an ethical menace: depending on the context, he is either Mickey's archenemy or a simple nuisance.
 In the earlier comic strip storyline he was paired with Sylvester Shyster before evolving into the main villain.
-In the Goof Troop TV series and subsequent film adaptations, he is depicted as Goofy's exploitative friend and neighbour.
+In the Goof Troop TV series and subsequent film adaptations, he is depicted as Goofy's exploitative friend and neighbor.